transist/echidna-ui/README.md

     node app.js

 You can access on the browser on localhost:3030

-Bes ure to checkout master branch on bot echidna-ui & echdina-ui-server
+Be sure to checkout master branch on both echidna-ui & echdina-ui-server